-Though the holiday lights have now come down, the deeper meanings of Christmas remain.
-The Word became flesh and dwelt among us as a child – but not just any child.
+As we approach Bethlehem through the shadows of Advent, the deeper meanings of Christmas shine bright.
+The Word becomes flesh and dwells among us as a child – but not just any child.
 God arrives as an infant who has nowhere to lay his head, and must spend his first vulnerable days of life not in a home or a hospital but in an improvised, makeshift shelter (Luke 2).
 God arrives as part of a family who must hurriedly flee a campaign of terror (the “slaughter of the innocents” ordered by King Herod) into a foreign country, the desperate and difficult flight into Egypt (Matthew 2:13-15).

 In a word, Jesus was a refugee.

 And this was no accident, no minor detail in the Christmas story.
 On the contrary, it was the opening note in the song that would become his life and ministry, and at the same time a clear echo of the larger divine symphony that begins in the Book of Genesis.
 For that young refugee grows up into a teacher well acquainted with scripture, with its oft-repeated refrain to welcome the foreigner, indeed to “love the stranger, for you were strangers in the land of Egypt” (Deut 10:19).

 According to the Gospel of Matthew, Jesus concludes his formal teaching with one last parable, a story that puts the premium not on any particular confession of faith but rather on whether we serve “the least of these”: “feeding the hungry,” “clothing the naked,” and also and in particular “welcoming the stranger” (Matthew 25:31-46).
 Jesus explicitly takes up solidarity with those who need the basics of food, clothing, and shelter in this parable, as if to say, “If you’re looking for me, you’ll find me among the most vulnerable.”